 On September 4, 2014, the Colorado Women’s Bar Association honored Catherine as one of six “Legal Educators Who Have Raised the Bar.”
 She was the recipient of the 2013 Hayward Burns/Shanara Gilbert Award, given by the Northeast People of Color Legal Scholarship Conference for demonstrating, through her work within the legal academy and in the community, “a sustained commitment to the advancement of the legal, social, and economic position of People of Color in our society.”

 Randy Wagner is Administrative Director for Strategic Initiatives at Denver Law.
 He holds a PhD in political science from Yale University and a JD from the University of Arizona College of Law.
 Randy has taught political science at the University of Texas, Houston Community College, the University of Arizona and Portland Community College.
-He is an adjunct professor at Colorado Women’s College, a unit within the University of Denver that serves post-traditional students.
+At DU, he has taught courses in the Law & Society Program and the Socio-Legal Studies Program.

 In 2014 Randy received DU’s 2014 Staff Advisory Council Crimson and Gold Award.
 The award recognizes “a staff member who displays outstanding commitment to and support of the University of Denver” by improving campus life for faculty, staff and students, as well as for exemplary work outside his or her job duties.